hanulpark98/BTC-screening/README.md

     25. ALP (U/L)
     26. CEA (ng/mL)

-For any missing or unavailable input, the variable is imputed with the median value from our training cohort (n = 891 benign biliary tract patients and n = 548 malignant biliary tract patients).
+For any missing or unavailable input, the variable could be imputed with the median value from our training cohort (n = 891 benign biliary tract patients and n = 548 malignant biliary tract patients).

     1. Regular_daily_activity:
     2. Fatty_Liver: